symfony/symfony-docs/frontend/asset_mapper.rst

 The ``assets/app.js`` file above imports ``./duck.js``.
 When you import a file using a relative path, your browser looks for that file relative to the one importing it.
 So, it would look for ``/assets/duck.js``.
 That URL *would* be correct, except that the ``duck.js`` file is versioned.
-Fortunately, AssetMapper sees that import and adds a mapping from ``/assets/duck.js`` to the correct, versioned filename.
+Fortunately, the AssetMapper component sees that import and adds a mapping from ``/assets/duck.js`` to the correct, versioned filename.
 The result: importing ``./duck.js`` just works!

 Preloading and Initializing "app.js"